ava-labs/avalanche-docs/docs/learn/avalanche/intro.md

 # What Is Avalanche?

-Avalanche is an open-source platform for building decentralized applications in one interoperable, decentralized, and highly scalable ecosystem.
+Avalnache is an open-source platform for building decentralized applications in one interoperable, decentralized, and highly scalable ecosystem.
 Powered by [a uniquely powerful consensus mechanism](/learn/avalanche/avalanche-consensus.md), Avalanche is the first ecosystem designed to accommodate the scale of global finance, with near-instant transaction finality.